Why Banks Need Flexible Infrastructure?

 Even though DevOps is a mainstream technology for achieving agility, organizations struggle to scale and optimize their DevOps practices.
 While proactive Strategy, Tools & Technologies, Automation, Soft Skills, or Metrics are helpful, but alone they are not enough.
+This where Strategic DevOps Outsourcing can help.

 At this moment, there is a strong focus on talent.
 In the light of DevOps evolution, the challenges begin from hiring and retaining resources, cost considerations, training expenditures on each resource and quickly translates to the complex challenge of skills gap in DevOps resources.
 The issue is not only growing for a single organization but across the industry.
 The Upskilling 2020: Enterprise DevOps Skills Report talks about the rise of DevOps skill gaps in detail.
 The report mentions the increase of CI-CD tools, the rise of Site Reliability Engineering practices, lack of human skills, new-age automation, and value stream management practices as factors widening this gap.

 DevOps outsourcing model can fix the skills shortage gap and help organizations bring the various facets of the business marching forward in a synchronized fashion.
-But moving to DevOps outsourcing without a clear blueprint for both the parties (Client and DevOps Services Provider) runs the risk of a gridlock slowing or stopping the DevOps program leading to huge financial setbacks.
+But moving to DevOps outsourcing without a clear blueprint for both the parties (Client and DevOps Service Provider) runs the risk of a gridlock slowing or stopping the DevOps program leading to huge financial setbacks.

 What can you Outsource in DevOps?